Can a Couple with Different Care Needs Live Together in Independent or Assisted Living?

 How do senior living communities coordinate services?

-It’s important to understand how a particular community coordinates their care and services and how they are aligned behind what matters most to each individual.
-Before you consider which option is best for you, check in with the all members of the care team to make sure they’re aligned and work seamlessly to deliver services.
+It’s important to understand how a particular community coordinates its care and services, and how they align with what matters most to you.
+Before you decide which option is best for you, check in with all members of the care team to ensure they work seamlessly together to deliver services.

-For example, at Orchard Cove, the staff meets regularly with residents and asks meaningful questions to find out what matters most to each individual, helping to guide that person in making the best decision about their care and goals.
-With a couple where one person needs more support, this process helps inform the best possible care decisions as needs change and develop.
+For example, at Orchard Cove, a dedicated health and well-being navigator meets regularly with residents to ask meaningful questions and learn what matters most to them.
+For couples where one person needs more support, this process helps guide care decisions as needs change over time.

-At Hebrew SeniorLife we offer senior living options to meet a variety of care needs.
+At Hebrew SeniorLife, we offer senior living options to meet a variety of care needs.
 This allows for flexibility in finding the right care for each person.
-Here is an example of a couple who moved into a Hebrew SeniorLife community and were cared for at different levels:
+Here is just one example of a couple who moved into a Hebrew SeniorLife community and were cared for at different levels:

 Mitch and Joan moved into assisted living.
-A few years later, Joan was diagnosed with cognitive decline and had to move to memory assisted living on the same campus to receive additional support and care.
-Mitch decided to move to independent living and enjoys the benefits the community has to offer like socialization, daily activities, and dining options.
-Mitch can still visit Joan whenever he wants, while Joan receives the proper care she needs.
+A few years later, Joan was diagnosed with cognitive decline and had to move to memory care assisted living on the same campus to receive additional support and care.
+Mitch decided to move to independent living and enjoys the community’s benefits, such as socialization, daily activities, and dining options.
+Mitch and Joan can still visit whenever they want, while Joan receives the care she needs.

 Blog Topics